Understanding EU AI Act Risk Categories

 How Does the EU AI Act Impact Businesses?

-As we have seen so far, businesses must meet specific requirements based on their AI systems’ risk category to comply with the EU AI Act.
+As we have seen, businesses must meet specific requirements based on their AI systems’ risk category to comply with the EU AI Act.
 Here are some examples of how these risk categories can impact businesses:

 1. High-Risk AI Systems